V9vek/Shadow-Liker/README.md

 # Shadow Liker

-#### A Discord Bot for getting notification for the YouTube video uploads
+#### A Discord Bot which wil notify the user of the latest Youtube videos
+#### User can react with emojis ❤ to like the Youtube video directly

 ## 🚀 Run Locally